-We’re more than a year into the COVID-19 pandemic, and just about everyone is desperate to take a vacation.
+We’re more than 2 years into the COVID-19 pandemic, and just about everyone is desperate to take a vacation.

 “Many travelers are likely to dip their toes back into travel cautiously and stick with the outdoor-focused trips that became especially popular during the pandemic,” says Melanie Lieberman, the senior travel editor at The Points Guy.

 However, she says they’re also seeing people book bigger, longer trips and upgrade to more luxurious (and more private) experiences.

 “Many travelers not only want to make up for lost time, so to speak, with an unforgettable trip, [but they also want to] secure more space and privacy for a safer trip and, above all else, more peace of mind.”